 According to a preliminary investigation by Nashville police, a 1998 Nissan PFI was traveling north on Campbellsville Pike in Maury County and attempted to make a curve.
 The reckless driver crossed the centerline colliding head-on with a 2006 Toyota Corolla.
 The driver of the Corolla died at the scene of the crash, according to News Channel 5.

 Two passengers also suffered serious injuries, in addition to the negligent driver.
 In fact, all three had to be taken by LifeFlight to Vanderbilt University Medical Center and were listed as in critical condition.

 Nashville police issued citations and indicated that criminal charges may be pursued.

 Pursuing Legal Action Against the Negligent Driver

 The family of the young man who lost his life in this horrible accident may be able to pursue some semblance of justice through a wrongful death claim.
 Obviously, getting mired in a contentious lawsuit is not an appealing thought for anyone, especially a grieving family.
-That is why it makes sense to sit down with a Nashville wrongful death attorney to discuss your legal options and let the lawyer take this burden off your shoulders.
+That is why it makes sense to sit down with a Nashville wrongful death lawyer to discuss your legal options and let the lawyer take this burden off your shoulders.
 A lawyer can file the necessary paperwork, negotiate with the insurance claims representative, and file a lawsuit, if necessary.

 Recoverable Wrongful Death Damages